 This situation is different if a company is growing quickly or has a small cash reserve.
 They may not have sufficient funds in reserve to cover operating expenses.
 This situation can create serious cash flow problems.

 Most managers react to this situation by delaying vendor payments.
-This allows them to conserve cash while focusing on essential expenses only.
+This delay allows them to conserve cash while focusing on essential expenses only.
 While this strategy provides a temporary solution, it does work in the long term.
 It may also prompt your vendors to tighten credit terms, creating problems later on.

 A better approach is determining if you can fix your cash flow issue by improving your business processes.
-This can provide a long-lasting solution.
+This improvement can provide a long-lasting solution.
 If this strategy doesn’t work, consider financing your accounts receivable.

 2. Simple ways to improve cash flow